CRAZYGIRLS22/CRAZYGIRLS22/README.md

-- 👋 Hi, I’m @CRAZYGIRLS22
+- 👋 Hi, I’m known as CG or CRAZYGIRLS;
+- 👀 I am 27 years old;
+- 🌱 I’m from an Area called Azores (islands part of Portugal - Europe);
+- ✨ I like to stream on free time to the Popular streaming platform TWITCH;
-- 👀 I’m interested in several vide games.
+- ✨ I’m interested in several video games, souch as Krunker.io, SIMS, VALORANT and CSGO;
-- 🌱 I’m currently working for myself on art and design original products.
+- ✨ I am currently working as teacher in a Professional School;
-- 💞️ I’m looking to collaborate on translations of Portugues (main language) or english.
+- ✨ I’m looking to collaborate on translations of Portuguese (main language) or English (second language);
 - 📫 How to reach me : aguiar.ana.37@gmail.com or via Twitch https://www.twitch.tv/ttv_crazygirls22mb

 <!---